derek-baker-dev/gameProg/README.md

-# Derek's Game Programming Space
+# Game Programming with Derek
 This is a space to store my code / notes from the Intro to Game Programming class I am in